 I combine practices of painting, print, photography and video with archival and geographical research, to investigate overlooked structures in natural and man-made environments.
 I am fascinated by the passage of time and the ephemeral nature of the physical world.
 Architecture and geometry also inspire me, and my work navigates between the fleeting and the fixed.

 My parents ran a bookstore where I worked as a teenager.
-Looking back, being surrounded by books shaped my interest in archives, which I often use as a point of departure to develop new work.
-I might respond to an existing archive, such as the Women’s Art Library at Goldsmiths University of London – or use the photographic and video documentation I gather in a fragile wetland to assemble my own collection of images.
+Looking back, being surrounded by books shaped my interest in archives, which I often use as a point of departure to develop imagery.
+I have responded to collections such as the Women’s Art Library at Goldsmiths University of London, where I created From Absorb to Zoom: An Alphabet of Actions in the Women’s Art Library, a digital print installation derived from printed materials in the archive.

-I began a project about vulnerable wetlands and climate change in 2018, when I photographed wetlands in the industrialised Thames Estuary, in residence at METAL in Southend.
-I since have progressed my research through a series of grants, residencies and exhibitions, in the UK, US and Germany, documenting wetlands in a range of coastal and inland locations.
-I am interested in recording both the beauty of – and human impacts on – fragile habitats, but I am not a documentarian.
-I use my documentation as a starting point to create work in other media, including print and video installations in public spaces, that respond creatively to wetlands and watersheds and raise awareness of climate threats.
+I am drawn to habitat edges – where water meets land, where fresh water meets the sea and in the interface between nature and human activity.
+I am interested in recording both the beauty of – and human impacts on – fragile habitats, but am not a documentarian.
+I use my documentation as a starting point to create work in other media, including print and video installations in public spaces.
+In responding creatively to wetlands and watersheds, I hope to raise awareness of climate threats.

 Anne Krinsky is a London-based artist, born in the US.
 She works with paint, print, photography and video.
 Her US solo shows include The Art Complex Museum in Duxbury, Massachusetts; Andrea Marquit Fine Arts, Boston; Soprafina Gallery, Boston; and her 10-year retrospective at the Trustman Gallery at Simmons College, Boston.
 She has made installations in response to archived collections in the US, UK and India.
 She exhibited her first project with a UK archive, From Absorb to Zoom: An Alphabet of Actions in the Women’s Art Library, at Goldsmiths University of London in 2015.